saivamsikaruturi/vamsilabs-dev-notes-main/docs/designpatterns/CreationalDesignPatterns.md

 5. Prototype

 Prototype:
-Specifying the kind of objects to create usinfg
+Specifying the kind of objects to create using